singhdivya-2895/DepthChart/README.md

 ### Layers

 1. **API Layer**
+    - Contains the minimal api routes.
-    - Contains the routes and controllers.
+    - Contains all the service registrations and global exception handler.
 2. **Application Layer**
     - Contains the MediatR handlers, Data Transfer Objects (DTOs), FluentValidation validators, and AutoMapper profiles.
 3. **Domain Layer**
     - Contains the domain models and the business logic for managing the depth chart.
 4. **Persistence Layer**
-    - Contains the database context and repository implementations.
+    - Contains the database context and team repository implementations.

 ### Pattern